World Football League: 1974 season

 Aside from the money woes the league was having, the players did not hold back in complaining about the officiating during the game.
 Blazers running back Tommy Reamon scored what he thought was a touchdown, but the officials on the field ruled that he fumbled the ball out of the end zone before he hit the ground, resulting in a touchback that gave the ball to Birmingham.
 Replays clearly showed that the ball had broken the plane of the end zone before slipping out of Reamon's hands.
 While the phantom turnover did not account for any Birmingham points, it did serve to break the spirits of the Blazers.
 Birmingham led 15–0, with Birmingham quarterback Matthew Reed scoring an action point.
 Birmingham led 22–0, and thought they had the game wrapped up.
 However, Florida managed a small comeback, trailing 22–21 as the gun went off in the fourth quarter.
 After the game, the Americans' jerseys were seized to satisfy team debts, and Sports Illustrated prophetically referred to the game as "The first, and possibly only World Bowl".

 As if losing a championship game in a squeaker was not bad enough, things got much worse.
 Florida head coach Jack Pardee bolted back to the NFL to take over the Chicago Bears, and the Blazers' franchise was sold off at a court-ordered auction after it was discovered that Blazers part-owner Rommie Loudd had financed the team through selling cocaine and a tax evasion scheme, for which he was arrested shortly after the season (and later convicted).

 The champions did not fare much better—only days after the World Bowl, the Americans' office furniture was repossessed by sheriff's deputies.

-The financial losses were tremendous: the Hawaiians had lost $3.2million, while the New York Stars/Charlotte Hornets had over $2million of debt against just $94,000 in assets, and the Jacksonville Sharks and Detroit Wheels were liquidated owing nearly $4 million—Detroit had 122creditors looking to recoup losses.
+The financial losses were tremendous: the Hawaiians had lost $3.2 million, while the New York Stars/Charlotte Hornets had over $2 million of debt against just $94,000 in assets, and the Jacksonville Sharks and Detroit Wheels were liquidated owing nearly $4 million—Detroit had 122 creditors looking to recoup losses.

 Many NFL stars who had been attracted to the league quickly sought to get out of their contracts.
 Quarterback Ken Stabler (Raiders), defensive end L. C. Greenwood (Steelers), and quarterback Craig Morton (Giants) all were able to get courts to nullify their contracts with WFL teams, while former NFL veterans like George Sauer Jr., Charley Harraway, Leroy Kelly, and Don Maynard all retired.

-Home-grown talent, like quarterbacks Tony Adams, Danny White, and wideout Alfred Jenkins quickly bolted for the NFL, with Adams landing with the Kansas City Chiefs, White with the Dallas Cowboys, and Jenkins with the Atlanta Falcons; Florida head coach Jack Pardee also got star Blazers' tight end Greg Latta to jump ship with him to the NFL's Bears.
+Many players, such as quarterbacks Tony Adams, Danny White, and wideout Alfred Jenkins entered the NFL, with Adams joining the Kansas City Chiefs, White joining the Dallas Cowboys, and Jenkins joining the Atlanta Falcons; Florida head coach Jack Pardee also was able to get star Blazers' tight end Greg Latta to leave with him and join the NFL's Bears.